embEDUx/documentation/src/background/evaluation/uboot.md

 The considerations from the [design](../design/bootloader.md) will be evaluated within this chapter.

+## Cross Target Support
+**U-Boot** supports cross compilation and can therefore be compiled with a cross toolchain.

 ## Build process
 When building the same **U-Boot** version for different platforms, the same source code will be used.
 Storing the source code of the same **U-Boot** version